jacob-t-jones/PEMS/README.md

 Installation
 ----------

-Those who have been granted permission to install and use PEMS have two options for installation:
+Those who wish to install and use PEMS have two options for installation:

 1. The source code provided on GitHub can be downloaded and compiled on the machine in question.
-Uses who choose this option should be aware that PEMS was written and compiled using Java Development Kit Version 1.7.0 Update 67 (JDK 7u67).
+Users who choose this option should be aware that PEMS was written and compiled using Java Development Kit Version 1.7.0 Update 67 (JDK 7u67).

 2. An executable file can be provided for installion on the machine in question.
 This is the simpler option, and leaves